 Holding pattern – PSI

-The seasonally adjusted BNZ – BusinessNZ Performance of Composite Index or PCI (which combines the PMI and PSI) for December continued to show the two options for measuring the PCI in expansion, although again at a lower level than the previous month.
-The GDP-Weighted Index (51.0) decreased 1.3 points from November, while the Free-Weighted Index (50.5) fell 0.9 points over the same period.
-The fall-back in service sector activity, combined with an uninspiring manufacturing result, meant results for both indices edged closer to the no change mark of 50.0.
+The seasonally adjusted BNZ – BusinessNZ Performance of Composite Index or PCI (which combines the PMI and PSI) for August saw both options for measuring the PCI return to more familiar levels of expansion after a stellar result for July.
+The GDP-Weighted Index (54.0) decreased 4.4 points from July, while the Free-Weighted Index (55.6) fell 3.6 points over the same period.
+The fact that both the manufacturing and services sectors experiencing a lower level of expansion during August meant both measures also fell accordingly.